sharp119/profit_grocery_application/docs/bestseller_and_category_implementation.md

-# ProfitGrocery App - Bestseller and Category Implementation
+# ProfitGrocery App - Bestseller and Category Implementation (SIMPLIFIED)

 This document provides a comprehensive guide to the implementation of the bestseller section and category grids in the ProfitGrocery application.
 It explains the architectural decisions, data flow, caching strategies, and UI components.